sahithyandev/auto-website-blocker-extension/README.md

 If you find any problems with this repository, just create an issue with the basic info needed.
 OR contact me @ [sahithyan2701@gmail.com](mailto:sahithyan2701@gmail.com)

+Note: I am looking for a better name for this extension.
+If you have any name ideas or suggestions, Let me know, at [issue#1](https://github.com/KSahithyan/auto-website-blocker-extension/issues/1).

 ## Features

-You can't use it yet.
+**You can't use it yet.**

 ## Contributing

-For now, star it.
+For now, The easiest thing to contribute is, starring this repository.
+So.. do it.

 And if you want to contribute to this extension, do anything to improve this project and explain what you did in your pull request.